Quick ume pickles are a great addition to any meal

 Pack veggies into clean jar and add enough water to just cover the vegetables.
 You should have roughly equal amounts of vinegar and water.
 Loosely cover and let sit on the counter for several hours.
 Pickles can be eaten in less than and hour but will get stronger in flavor and more pickled the longer they sit.
 Refrigerate after veggies have been pickling several hours.
 Colors will become more vibrant once they have pickled overnight in the refrigerate.
 Eat within 1 month of pickling.
 Enjoy!

-- 2 cups red radishes or purple daikon radishes, thinly sliced into rounds
+- 4 cups red radishes or purple daikon radishes, sliced thinly into rounds or half moons

 - Place radishes in a bowl and drizzle with ume plum vinegar.
 Massage vinegar into vegetables for about 30 seconds.